xyl-lab/MiPM/README.md

 * Software environment: python3.9, pytorch2.10GPU
 # Run code
 `Python run.py`
+When running different datasets, modify the `dpath` and `tpath` file paths in `run.py`, where `dpath` represents the exogenous driving series file path and `tpath` represents the predicted target series file path.
 # Experimental result

 Each model in this paper predicts seven attitude indicators of the open caisson, and uses the correlation coefficient R2, root mean square error RMSE, and mean absolute percentage error MAPE as evaluation indicators.
 In addition, to verify the generalization ability of the model, single-step prediction is also performed on the sml2010 dataset, and the prediction accuracy is compared.
 The prediction results of each model on each dataset are shown in the following table.